-Intentionally causing direct harm includes actions such as abusing, injuring, poisoning, or even killing animals, but can also include neglectful actions such as not providing safe food, water, or supplementation, not keeping animal habitats clean, allowing animals to become injured or ill from preventable diseases, or not providing residents with adequate space.
+Intentionally causing direct harm includes actions such as abusing, injuring, poisoning, or even killing animals, but can also include neglectful actions such as not providing safe food, water, or supplementation, not keeping animal habitats clean, allowing animals to become injured or ill from preventable diseases, or not providing residents with adequate space on purpose.
 Intentional direct harm is typically easy to identify because the consequences can be seen firsthand in the individuals being harmed.
 For example, punitively cutting a sheep’s skin while shearing them is intentionally causing direct harm.

 Unintentional Direct Harm

 Unintentionally causing direct harm includes actions such as injuring, causing illness or stress, poisoning, or even killing animals by accident through slips and falls, medical malpractice, mistakes, inattention, oversight, inexperience, exhaustion, and burn out.
 Unintentional direct harm is also typically easy to identify because the consequences can be seen firsthand in the individuals being harmed.
 For example, your hand may slip while shearing a sheep, causing an accidental but direct wound on their skin.

 Intentional Indirect Harm

 Intentional indirect harm adversely affects members of a resident’s species beyond the boundaries of a sanctuary.
 It is typically caused by advocating for harmful practices, or promoting the use of animals or what comes from them.
 This often happens at well-meaning organizations in the form of suggesting that there are “humane” exceptions to exploitative practices, given the right circumstances or conditions.
 This could include actions or policies such as:

 - Advocating for or suggesting that horse riding is a natural and necessary part of caring for horses

 - Advocating for, selling, or giving away eggs from chickens if they’re granted specific living conditions